jamalhussainshah/Web-application-Research-Papers/web application portal.md

-#### The web application security testing was conducted on a web portal on a specific on 	2023-01-31 16:41.
+#### The web application portal security testing was conducted on 	2023-01-31 16:41.

 #### What is a web application portal?